 Timber frames are now as popular as masonry or steel in construction and this trend shows no sign of changing.

 Prehistoric Timber Framed Buildings

 One of the earliest examples discovered, at Howick in Northumberland was radiocarbon dated from interior stonework to 7,800 BC.
 The structure itself consisted of a ring of posts sunk into the ground with crossbeams and spars lashed to them.

 Along with those used for the nearby roundhouses, many were transported from distant sites.
-The species used did not grow locally, though whether their use was for practical or religious reasons is unknown.
+The species used did not grow locally.
+Though whether their use was for practical or religious reasons is unknown.

 Roman Era Timber Framing

 While the Romans are remembered for their stone buildings, they also created the first half timbered buildings.

 The oldest example of a half-timbered building is the House of Opus Craticum in Herculaneum.

 Piers of brick and block-work supported a frame of squared upright ‘arrectaria’ and horizontal ‘transversaria’ with tenon and mortice joints.
 The house was buried in ash after the eruption of Mount Vesuvius in 79 AD and remained hidden until 1927.